A woman sitting on her knees is helping another woman, who is holding a sash, to put on a kimono.

 The seeds for the end of the kimono’s reign were sown during the 1920s and 1930s, when children started to wear the then very fashionable sailor suits introduced from the West.
 Having grown up with Western clothing, these children naturally often ended up discarding the kimono as everyday wear.
 This trend was hastened by World War II and the developments after the end of the war.

-Modern kimono (left) look very similar to those of the past few hundred years, but some trend-setting young women have started to experiment with the kimono and its simplified form, the yukata, pulling them into new territory (right).1
+Modern kimono (top) look similar to those of the past few hundred years, but some trend-setting young women have started to experiment with the kimono and its simplified form, the yukata, pulling them into new territory (bottom).